nursix/eden-asp/docs/source/reference/models/core/index.rst

 Core Models
 ===========

-Core models form the basis of the Eden ASP database, defining base entities *Persons*, *Organisations* and *Locations* that represent the fundamental elements of the user world.
+Core models form the basis of the Eden database, defining base entities *Persons*, *Organisations* and *Locations* that represent the fundamental elements of the user world.